merely-useful/py-rse/index.md

 ## Exercises {#errors-exercises}

 This chapter suggested several edits to `collate.py`.
-If our script now reads as follows:
+Suppose our script now reads as follows:

 ```python
 """